pollingerMaxi/old_data/Readme.markdown

 <div id='right3' class='ad-slot' data-adtype='box'></div>
 ```

-In the example above the ID of the div element will be used to look up a corresponding ad unit in DFP.
-The dimensions will be defined by the `box` properties.
+In the example above the ID of the div elements will be used to look up a corresponding ad units in DFP.
+The dimensions are shared, defined by the `box` properties.

 Configuration Script